What is Valuation Modeling in Excel?

 Using this approach, an analyst or finance professional takes 3-5 years of historical financial information about a business and puts it into Excel.
 Next, they link the three financial statements together so that they are dynamically connected.
 Following that, assumptions are made about how the business will perform in the future, and those assumptions are used in Excel formulas to create a forecast for the future (typically, about five years into the future).
 Finally, they calculate a terminal value for the business and discount the forecast period and the terminal value back to the present, using the company’s weighted average cost of capital (WACC).

 For a more detailed explanation, read this step-by-step guide to DCF modeling.

 #2 Comparable trading multiples in Excel

-This approach to valuation modeling in Excel is very different than a DCF model.
-In the Excel method, instead of determining a company’s intrinsic value (as above), an analyst will look at the valuations of other publicly traded companies and compare them to the businesses they wish to value.
+This approach to comparable multiples valuation modeling in Excel is very different from that of a DCF model.
+With this method, instead of determining a company’s intrinsic value (as above), an analyst will look at the valuations of other publicly traded companies and compare them to that of the business(es) they wish to value.
 Common examples of valuation multiples include EV/Revenue, EV/EBITDA, EV/EBIT, Price/Earnings, and Price/Book.

 For a more detailed explanation, read this guide to comparable company analysis.

 With this third approach to valuation modeling in Excel, an analyst will look at the prices paid for mergers and acquisitions (M&A) of similar businesses that took place in the past.
 This is also a relative form of valuation, but unlike comparable trading multiples, these transactions include takeover premiums (the value of control) and are based in the past (can quickly become out of date).